6 Weeks Prior to Vacation

 - Make sure you have over 6 months left before your passport expires when traveling internationally.

 - Ensure that there are empty pages.
 Border agents may reject a passport that is too full of stamps.
-You can request additional pages without having to apply for a new passport.
+You can no longer request additional pages without having to apply for a new passport.

 - Check Valid Dates - Ensure that your credit card, debit card,